Friday, March 27

 Train like an Olympic champion

-Stephen Parez-Edo Martin, gold medalist at the 2024 Paris Olympics, will be taking over the La Fondation sports club in the 17th district for a day, to offer Parisian residents an immersive experience where you can really give it your all.
+Stephen Parez-Edo Martin, gold medalist at the Paris 2024 Olympics, is taking over the sports club of La Fondation in the 17th arrondissement for one day, offering Parisians an immersive experience where you can give it your all.
 What's on the agenda?
-A rugby training session with a twist – a little recovery time in a semi-Olympic pool.
-It's a sports session like no other, encouraging true personal growth, resilience, and a collective spirit.
+A rugby training session with a special bonus: a little recovery time in a semi-Olympic pool.
+It's a sports session like no other, promoting true self-overcoming, resilience, and team spirit!

 Voir cette publication sur Instagram

-The Sports & Spa Club of the Foundation
+The Sport & Spa Club of The Foundation

 29, rue de Saussure – 17th